-When Joe Drouin joined Kelly Services Inc. as CIO three years ago, the Troy, Mich.-based company was in the middle of a business transformation -- and enterprise cloud computing, it turned
+When Joe Drouin joined Kelly Services Inc. as CIO three years ago, the Troy, Mich.-based company was in the middle of a business transformation -- and enterprise cloud computing, it turned out, was the solution.

 The regionally focused staffing service was fast becoming a global solutions provider, supplying software engineers, accountants, lawyers, scientists and other professionals to the world's largest and not-so-large companies.

 "When I came in, I had to reassess IT strategy to be able to deliver solutions that would span the close to 40 countries Kelly was operating in, and reach customers and suppliers regardless of where they were located," Drouin recalled.

 The $5 billion company lacked the infrastructure to reach all its offices and branches, let alone a global constituency of clients and suppliers.
 Fortunately for Drouin, enterprise cloud computing was starting to take off.

 "It was a perfect platform for me to grab onto and use as a linchpin for shaping a sharp right-hand turn for how we would be delivering IT solutions for Kelly," Drouin said.

 Two years' worth of learning pains later -- coupled with long-term campaign to educate the business on the risks and benefits of cloud computing -- Drouin is starting to take advantage of that "perfect platform."
 Email now is hosted in Microsoft's multi-tenant cloud environment using the software vendor's Business Productivity Online Standard Suite.

 Drouin's team also is developing and hosting enterprise business applications in the Force.com cloud.
 That's a seismic shift for a company that relied heavily on off-the-shelf software.
 As a result, the business is seeing IT in a whole new light.